Proposed Special Rate Variation (SRV)

 Does the figure on your supplied table for the actual residential rate for 2526 of $1319 exclude domestic waste collection, stormwater charge, water access charge, and waste water charge?

-Bernard asked about 1 month ago
+Bernard asked 3 months ago

 Yes.
 The $1,319 figure refers only to general rates.
 It does not apply to your water, wastewater, stormwater, and waste collection charges.